Live Satellite View of Your House

 Cons:

-• You can’t see truly real-time maps of your house.
+- You cannot see truly live maps of your house.

-How do you see your house on the map in real time?
+How do you see your house on the map in near-real-time?

-• In the search, enter the name of the place where your house is located, street house, zip code.
+- In the search, enter your house address, street name, or zip code.

-• After the above steps, you will see your house in real-time if the option is available for that location.
+- You will see your house and surroundings in augmented reality if the option is available for that location.

 View modes available: